TheRealBeef/Satisfactory-More-Lighting-Options/README.md

 (In most likely order of tackling them)

-- [ ] Configuration of sign brightness levels, so you can set you own values for each of the 3 levels
+- [ ] Configuration of sign brightness levels can happen in-game
 - [ ] Dimmer lights - Allow setting lights lower than 10%, as sometimes this is still too bright
 - [ ] Configure "light cones" emitting from regular lights, allowing them to be reduced or eliminated
 - [ ] Sun / Moon Brightness Control - to make your day and nights brighter or darker